adambard/learnxinyminutes-docs/solidity.html.markdown

     - ["Nemil Dalal", "https://www.nemil.com"]
 ---

+Solidity lets you program on [Ethereum](https://www.ethereum.org/), a blockchain-based virtual machine that allows the creation and computation of smart contracts, without needing centralized or trusted parties.

-Solidity is a statically typed, contract programming language for [Ethereum](https://www.ethereum.org/) that has similarities to Javascript and C. Like an object in object-oriented languages, each contract contains state variables, functions, and common data types.
+Solidity is a statically typed, contract programming language that has similarities to Javascript and C. Like an object in object-oriented languages, each contract contains state variables, functions, and common data types.
 Contract-specific features include modifier (guard) clauses, event notifiers, and custom variables.

-Solidity lets you program on Ethereum, a blockchain-based virtual machine that allows the creation and computation of smart contracts, without needing centralized or trusted parties.

 As Solidity and Ethereum are under active development, experimental or beta features are explicitly marked, and subject to change.
 Pull requests welcome.